Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-In this model setting, we observe two qualitatively different types of behavior.
-Fig.\ref{figure_external_input}(c)--(k) show their typical activity patterns.
+in Eq.(\ref{modelling_sparse_input}).
+In this model setting, we observe two qualitatively different types of behavior [Fig.\ref{figure_external_input}(a)--(h)].
 We find that the activity patterns obtained from the direct simulations and from the MFT are quite similar, suggesting that our theory successfully predicts the behavior of the model for the case with external inputs as well.
 As we increase the amplitude $A$ for a fixed value of $g_0$, the solutions undergo a transition from irregular chaotic dynamics partially entrained by the input to regular non-chaotic dynamics synchronous with the input.
 This indicates that inputs to an $O(\sqrt{N})$ number of neurons can effectively entrain the whole network in this model.

-We further find that this transition occurs at different values of $A$, depending on the configuration, but not on the initial condition [Fig.\ref{figure_external_input}(l)].
-Fig.\ref{figure_external_input}(b) shows a histogram depicting the percentage of twenty networks with random configurations that synchronize with the inputs for each value of $A$.
-We find that the transition point is highly variable among networks with different configurations.
-Nevertheless, we observe that the statistics of the dynamics calculated from direct simulations and from MFT, averaged over both configurations and time, are in good agreement.
-In Fig.\ref{figure_external_input}(m), we plot the autocorrelation function $\mu (\tau )$ of the mean activity, determined from numerical solutions of the mean-field equations and from direct simulations according to the definition given in Eq.(\ref{autocorrelation_mean}).
+We further observe that this transition occurs at different values of $A$, depending on the configuration, but not on the initial condition, similarly to Fig.\ref{figure_symmetry_breaking} (not shown).
+Fig.\ref{figure_external_input}(i) shows a histogram depicting the percentage of twenty networks with random configurations that synchronize with the inputs for each value of $A$.
+We see that the transition point is highly variable among networks with different configurations.
+Nevertheless, in the autocorrelation function $\mu (\tau )$ of the mean activity averaged over configurations and time according to the definition in Eq.(\ref{autocorrelation_mean}), we observe good agreement between direct simulations and MFT [Fig.\ref{figure_external_input}(j)].